 Add the scope to the list of scopes in the OIDC Client Definition for the application.
 Note that custom scopes do not need to be pre-defined elsewhere (e.g. in the module configuration) in order to be used.
 If a scope is listed in the client defnition, it can be requested and approved.

 Optionally, you may wish to add the scope as an Auto-Approve or Auto-Grant scope (see above).

 If you are requiring explicit user approval for this scope, you should add a name for the scope to the localization file.

 The following screenshot shows an example of how the approval page will appear to an authenticating user, assuming the new custom scope has not been marked as Auto-Approve or Auto-Grant.
 Note of course that this page shows Smile CDR branding by default, but as with all pages in the SMART Outbound Security module, it can be completely skinned.

-A user can revoke security scopes by navigating to '/oauth/revoke' on the Smart Auth Endpoint.
+A user can revoke client access for a specific client (or all clients) that they have previously approved by navigating to '/oauth/revoke' on the Smart Auth Endpoint.
 On the default configuration this is

 After logging in, the user is presented with a list of applications with a "Revoke" button beside each.
 When the user clicks on the Revoke button for a specific application, all scope approvals are removed for that application.
 If the user needs to add those scopes back again in the future, they will need to go through the approval process again for that application.